 - Insulate walls and attics, and caulk and weather-strip doors and windows.

 - Repair roof leaks and remove tree branches that could become weighted down with ice or snow and fall on your house or your neighbor’s house.

 - Wrap water pipes in your basement or crawl spaces with insulation sleeves to slow heat transfer.

 - Consider an insulated blanket for your hot water heater.

 - If you have a fireplace, keep the flue closed when you’re not using it.

 - Have a contractor check your roof to see if it would sustain the weight of a heavy snowfall.
+Snow can pile up quickly in a storm and if your roof isn’t in top shape, you could experience breakage.
 Also have them look for missing or damaged gutters and fascia boards and repair them.

 - Make sure your furniture isn’t blocking your home’s heating vents.

 - During cold spells, keep cabinet doors open to allow warm air to circulate around pipes, particularly those in the kitchen and bathroom.